pybee/tkreadonly/README.rst

 ReadOnlyText
 ------------

-An extension of the ``ttk.Text`` widget that disables all user input.
+An extension of the ``ttk.Text`` widget that disables all user editing.

-The builtin ttk.Text widget doesn't have a "readonly" mode - you can disable the widget, but this also disables selection and other mouse events, and it changes the color scheme of the text.
+The builtin ttk.Text widget doesn't have a "readonly" mode.
+You can disable the widget, but this also disables selection and other mouse events, and it changes the color scheme of the text.

-This widget captures the insertion and deletion events, and redirects them to the bitbucket.
-This allows the rest of the widget to look and behave like a normal ``ttk.Text`` widget
+This widget captures and discards all insertion and deletion events on the Text widget.
+This allows the widget to look and behave like a normal ``ttk.Text`` widget in all other regards.

 Arguments
 ~~~~~~~~~